-The Permian Basin produces approximately 2.6 million Bopd, or about 27%, of the U.S. daily production of approximately 9.6 million Bopd (EIA October 2017).
+The Permian Basin produces approximately 3.1 million Bopd, or about 27%, of the U.S. daily production of approximately 10.4 million Bopd (EIA week ending March 30, 2018).

 Over the years it’s been said that “good Permian Basin deals don’t make it out of Midland”.
 Although this statement isn’t completely accurate, it’s probably truer than not, and as a result, management strategically located REI’s headquarters in Midland, Texas.
 With the clear majority of REI’s management team being from the Permian Basin area, and having built other successful companies here, our relationships run deep and continue to positively impact its ability to acquire assets and build its infrastructure.

 On the Central Basin Platform (CBP) REI is targeting the San Andres formation which is a “conventional shallow non-contiguous carbonate reservoir” at approximately 5,000’ and is primarily an oil barring formation (approximately 95% oil) drilled and produced for over 90 years.
 Of the over 30 billion barrels produced from the Permian Basin approximately 40%, or 12 billion barrels, came from the San Andres reservoir.
 Although traditionally produced vertically, REI has focused on drilling the San Andres horizontally resulting in enhanced rate-of-return (IRR’s), and exceptional return on investments (ROI’s).